 Select ‘Create Signature’ and your customer will receive a confirmation email from Postmark to verify their email address.
 This message will look like the one pictured here, and your customers will need to follow the link to verify their email address.

 Verifying a domain in the Postmark interface

 This option takes a bit more time for your customers to set up to get started, but it’s worth it.
 They can build on their domain’s email reputation and will be able to send from any address on their domain.
-To get started your customers will need to add SPF and DKIM records to the DNS records for their domain.
+To get started your customers will need to add a DKIM record to the DNS for their domain.

 , Postmark will ask you to enter the domain you’d like to verify.
-Then on the next page, you’ll get a DKIM key and SPF record to add to the DNS for the domain you’re verifying.
-Your customers will need to add those values to their DNS.
+Then on the next page, you’ll get a DKIM key to add to the DNS for the domain you’re verifying.
+Your customers will need to add this value to their DNS.
 Like everything related to DNS, it can take some time for these records to propagate.
 Standard practice says to give them up to 48 hours to show up, but it normally doesn’t take that long.

 Verifying an email address or domain with the Postmark API